 You can't.
 But, no one's asking you to either.

-Overwhelming your news page with a daily bulletin is a misuse of that space.
+Overwhelming your news page with a daily bulletin misuses that space.
 (Not to mention a sure-fire way to make your office staff hate you.)
 Instead, use this online platform to help families feel welcomed and included in your school community.
 Provide them with the information they need and the resources they want.

 Top 5 School Website Announcement Mistakes